How do you wash alpaca blanket

 Drying is critical for preserving softness and preventing shrinkage.
 Never tumble dry.

-Keep it away from direct sunlight and heat sources.
-Drying may take up to 24 hours, so patience is key.
+2. Air dry in a ventilated area: Keep it away from direct sunlight and heat sources like radiators.
+Drying may take up to 24 hours.

 Step 5: Storing your alpaca blanket

-Keep blankets away from heat and humidity.
+• Store in a cool, dry place: Keep blankets away from heat and humidity.

 Preserve the softness and longevity of your alpaca blanket

 With proper care, your alpaca blanket will remain a cherished piece in your home for years.
-Focus on gentle handling, hand washing, careful rinsing, and air drying to maintain its softness, warmth, and shape.
-Remember, alpaca wool naturally resists dirt and odors, so wash only when necessary.
+Focus on gentle handling, hand washing, and air drying to maintain its warmth and shape.
+Remember, alpaca wool naturally resists dirt, so wash only when absolutely necessary.
+Treat your blanket with care, and it will reward you with comfort and luxury season after season.

 Explore Classic Alpaca's collection